Simon Ritzmann/Getty Images

-With the standard option, these direct and indirect costs are entered on Form 8829 with your other expenses for business use of your home.
-The final calculation on that document then is transferred to your Schedule C and filed with your Form 1040 to report your business' profit or loss.
+With the regular option, these direct and indirect costs are entered on Form 8829 with your other expenses for business use of your home.
+The final calculation on that document then is transferred to your Schedule C and filed with your Form 1040 to report your business’ profit or loss.

 If your workspace is less than the maximum 300-square-foot area covered under the simplified method, your deduction will be less.
 CCH, the tax-publishing and software unit of Wolters Kluwer, offers an example.
 You use a den or spare bedroom at home as your home office and it measures 18 feet by 15 feet for a total of 270 square feet.
 Multiply that by $5 for a total simplified home office tax deduction of $1,350.

 Since your home’s mortgage interest and property taxes are not used proportionally for the simplified home office deduction, they are fully deductible as usual on your Schedule A. More appealing for many taxpayers: There is no longer the need to dig out your home records and do the math for the home office deduction.